Rodney Halbower

 Rodney Lynn Halbower (born June 27, 1948) is an American serial killer.
 He is the prime suspect in the Gypsy Hill killings, a series of murders of young women in San Mateo County, California and Reno, Nevada), whose killer was named The San Mateo Slasher.
 In March 2014, based on DNA profiling, Halbower was named as a person of interest in the murders.
 By this time, Cathy Woods, a mental patient who was convicted for one of the victims' murders, had already been exonerated after 35 years behind bars.
-He has been convicted of three murders and is believed to be linked to two murders related to the Gypsy Hill killings.
+He has been convicted of two murders and is believed to be linked to two murders related to the Gypsy Hill killings as well as a murder in Nevada.
 At the time of his identification, Halbower himself had been imprisoned for 38 years in Oregon.

 Early years

 Rodney Halbower was born on June 27, 1948, in Wisconsin and grew up in Muskegon, Michigan.
 He reportedly began to show signs of anti-social behavior as a child and gained a reputation as a bully.
 He was a frequent truant and was kicked out of school and sent to an institution for juvenile offenders after an arrest.